 (f) comply with all reasonable instructions from Thrive;

-(g) process any Personal Data in accordance with the 1998 Act;
+(g) process any Personal Data in accordance with the DPA;

 (h) process any Personal Data only so far as is necessary for the purpose of performing your obligations under this Agreement;

-(j) comply with the AUP when using Thrive-Online.
+(l) comply with the terms of the relevant Subscription Agreement and the AUP when using Thrive-Online.

 3.2 You acknowledge that use of Thrive-Online is essential to the Thrive Approach and a separate licence is required in order to use Thrive-Online or the Website.